Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Spousal impoverishment rules allow the spouses of Medicaid LTSS recipients (i.e. the “non-applying spouse”) to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income (along with a housing and resource allowance).
 These rules only apply if one spouse needs Medicaid coverage for LTSS, and the other spouse doesn’t receive any Medicaid benefits.

-In Nevada in 2020, these community spouses can keep:
+In Nevada in 2022, the community spouses could keep:

 Because long-term care is expensive, individuals often have an incentive to give away or transfer assets to qualify for Medicaid.
 To curb these asset transfers, federal law requires states to have a penalty period for Medicaid nursing home applicants who give away or transfer assets for less than their value.
 States can also have a penalty period for HCBS.
 Medicaid will not pay for LTSS during this period.